-As a criminal justice major at Fresno Pacific University, you will study the most pressing issues facing our communities.
+As a criminology major at Fresno Pacific University, you will study the most pressing issues facing our communities.
 Whether you’re learning about environmental crimes or studying serial killers, you'll gain an understanding of human behavior as you learn alternative methods for conflict resolution in the pursuit of justice.
 Through study that is interdisciplinary in approach, taught by faculty with global work experience, you’ll learn how anthropology, sociology, and economics inform how we view crime.
 You'll be empowered to make a tangible difference in your community with research projects and internship opportunities that are relevant to current events.

 - Interdisciplinary in approach, giving you a broad perspective of criminal justice

 - Preparation for law school and graduate studies

 - Networking opportunities with local professionals in the criminal justice system